armansimonyan13/armansimonyan13.github.io/architecture.md

 ## Repositories

 Repositories are external interfaceses of your application.
-Repositories are defined as interfaces in your core module and should be implemented in application.
-There may and should depend on the framework you are using.
+Can be input or output.
+These are defined as interfaces in your core module and should be implemented in application outside of core module.
+May and should depend on the framework you are using.

 ```java
 // In core module